liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 A new pattern has been defined for exceptions that provides higher expressivity in their names and also more information regarding why the exception was thrown.

-The new exception `UserIdException.MustNotBeReserved` has all the necessary information about why the exception was thrown and its context.
+The new exception `UserIdException.MustNotBeReserved` provides its context and has all the necessary information about why the exception was thrown.
 In particular, it contains the problematic user ID and the list of reserved user IDs.

 ------------------------------------------------------------------------------